-Class Representatives will be elected during the second week of school.
+Class Representatives are elected at the beginning of each school year.
 It will be the responsibility of the representative to attend all leadership meetings, participate in the "Leadership/Student Council Elective" and report the business of those meetings to his/her homeroom class.